 Oh and then there were these nutters…

 This was a group of artists called Bert Industries who were spanking volunteers with some terrifying looking padded arms.
-Needless to say, I didn’t volunteer (but I did film it for Wired Canvas blog readers’ viewing pleasure):
+Needless to say, I didn’t volunteer.

 Finally, The Girls (Andrea Blood and Zoe Sinclair) were there with Posted – a temporary exhibition celebrating post and the dying art of letter-writing.
 This is something that I am personally a total geek over as a serial stationery-nerd, letter-writer and Swap-botter, so I loved this stall: